josura/CopsAndThieves-MAS/README.md

 12. the plot of the number of citizens that are robbed through the simulation
 13. the plot of the ratio of robbed citizens through the simulation

+Ratio of robbed citizens doesn't work great, so it will probably be removed in the future.

 Some examples of the simulation are shown below:
 ## setting up the environment, showing the area
 <p align="center"><img src="./docs/images/second_screen.png" alt="drawing" width="600"/></p>